DC0708/dchawla-portfolio/README.md

 Here follows the work done in the course :

-Below is the work regarding to my first assignment.
+Below is the work regarding my first assignment.
 It hopefully is a better visualization (both in terms of context and design) with respect to the bar graph in the article [“The Metamorphosis.”
 The Economist, August 13, 2016.](https://www.economist.com/britain/2016/08/13/the-metamorphosis)

 ![TellingStoriesWithData1](https://user-images.githubusercontent.com/8137984/60935181-0807c880-a297-11e9-8673-7a0ff9015fa0.PNG)